 Of course, it is still important to think for yourself.
 After all, we must keep in mind that your family are not the ones who have to be in the relationship.
 And they don’t share your intimate experience of it.

 So yes, listen to the advice of others.
 But don’t do so exclusively.
 Instead, weigh their inputs against the other signs you have to help with your decision.

-6. You See Some Serious Potential in The Relationship
+Do You See Serious Potential in the Relationship?

 Many relationships have the potential to be great as long as both parties are willing to come together and find solutions to the problems at hand instead of fighting over it.

 You need to look at this critically.
 If you’re holding on to false hope, then you’re setting yourself up to fail.
 On the other hand, if your relationship was based on mutual respect and you felt like you could be comfortable around them no matter what, then a reconciliation might be worth it.